bikeshaving/crank/website/documents/index.md

 //renderer.render(<Definition word="framework" />, document.body);
 ```

 Promises can be awaited.
 Updates can be iterated.
-State can be held in scope.
-Callbacks can be used without having to be “memoized.”
-Etc.
+State and callbacks can be held in scope.
+Inside a component, JavaScript can be JavaScript.

 The result is a simpler developer experience, where you spend less time writing framework integrations and more time writing vanilla JavaScript.